 While you should generally bet as you normally would at Royal Ascot, there are some exceptions.
 Remember that this is one of the busiest betting weeks of the year, so bets which rely on his levels of audience participation, such as the Placepot or exchange markets, will be particularly ripe for playing in.
 The Placepot is a particularly popular bet during Royal Ascot week and it will almost always pay well.

-Those with access to Sky Sports Racing (formerly At The Races) should watch Royal Ascot on that channel.
-ITV will not show all races, and some of the big handicaps, which have the greatest opportunity for punters to gain an edge, will only be on Sky Sports Racing.
+ITV will not show all races, and some of the big handicaps, which have the greatest opportunity for punters to gain an edge.

 If you are a multiples punter, especially one inclined to follow a specific high-profile trainer or jockey, be sure to avoid taking SP on your selections.
 Remember that these bets are very popular and that, say, Ryan Moore or Frankie Dettori having a string of winners is likely to have the bookies managing their liabilities, which they can do easily in swollen Royal Ascot betting marketing.